-"In this country (USA) in 1996 when we saw the antiretroviral drugs arise, I think that KS [Kaposi's sarcoma] was gone.
-And we thought that was the end of SK.
-Well, not so fast, "said Toby Maurer, MD, clinical professor of dermatology at the University of California, San Francisco and a great doctor in the HIV clinic at the General Hospital in San Francisco.
+"In this country (USA) at 1996, when we saw the antiretroviral drugs come up, we thought SK [Kaposi's sarcoma] was gone.
+And we thought it was the end of SK.
+Well, not so fast, "said Toby Maurer, MD, professor of clinical dermatology at the University of California, San Francisco and a senior physician at the HIV clinic at San Francisco General Hospital.

-Kaposi's sarcoma - so common during the height of the epidemic, people living with HIV and AIDS and is best known as the prototype of the AIDS-defining illness.
-It is caused by human herpesviruses 8 (HHV-8) and usually results in skin lesions with a distinctive dark coloration on the skin or inside the mouth, respiratory or gastrointestinal tract.
+Kaposi's sarcoma - so common during the height of the epidemic, people living with HIV and AIDS E is best known as the prototype of the AIDS-defining disease.
+It is caused by the human herpes virus 8 (HHV-8) and usually results in skin lesions with a distinct dark coloration on the skin or inside the mouth, in the respiratory or gastrointestinal tract.

-Maurer draws attention to the fact that corticosteroids, such as prednisone, may trigger the onset of skin lesions (SK) in people who are infected with HHV-8 but had never had symptoms of SK before.
-"I can not tell you how many times a week I see SK being connected to prednisone.
-And not only am I seeing this in the group infected with HIV, but HIV-negative gay men in San Francisco has also presented these lesions.
-I probably see three or four people a month who are developing SK activated by steroids. "
+Maurer points out that corticosteroids, such as prednisone, can trigger the onset of skin lesions (SK) in people who are infected with HHV-8 but have never had KS symptoms before.
+"I can not tell you how many times a week I see SK being linked to prednisone.
+And not only am I seeing this in the HIV-infected group, but the HIV-negative gays in San Francisco have also presented these lesions.
+I probably see three to four people a month who are developing steroid-activated SK. "

-Issues a warning, Maurer urged other BY HIV providers to think twice before prescribing medication with steroids.
-"I'm not a connoisseur of prednisone use for our patients.
-Obviously, there are times when you have the need for prednisone.
+Issuing a warning, Maurer urged other HIV providers to think twice before prescribing steroid medication.
+"I'm no longer a fan of the use of prednisone for our patients.
+Obviously, there are times when you have the need to use prednisone.
 But if you do not need prednisone, think about it a hundred times. "

 Translated by Original Claudio Souza in Prednisone can "turn on" Kaposi's sarcoma in people with HIV By Emily Newman